vishalhxc/DeveloperMovieProject/README.md

 This section highlights the overall requirements for the project.
 If you are not familiar with any of these concepts, we have provided [reference links](#References) below for more information.

 ### General Requirements
 You will use ASP.NET MVC to manage the user interface and page access.
-To manage access to application you will use ASP.NET Identity.
+To manage access to the application you will use ASP.NET Identity.
 To manage the database you will use Entity Framework with Code First Migrations.

 ### Public Mode
 - Show a list of all genres from your database, with the 5 most recently added movies to that genre